 In February, Dr. Cheng Yu-Tung returned to his hometown Shunde and inscribed the words “Respect for Teachers” at the 10th anniversary celebration of the Cheng Yu Tung Middle School.

-In the same month, Dr. Cheng Yu-Tung funded the development of the second phase campus of the Open University of Hong Kong.
+In the same month, Dr. Cheng Yu-Tung (second from right) funded the development of the second phase campus of the Open University of Hong Kong (OUHK).

 In March, Dr. Cheng Yu-Tung supported the campus development and academic research and development of the Faculty of Law at the University of Hong Kong.
 This helped nurture local talents, facilitate the building of the rule of law while ensuring future prosperity of China.